dhanesh-gkmit/FitNote-Functional-Documentation/docs/trainer_functionalities.md

 Once both agree to start, the **mentor** creates a new account for the client by generating a **unique username and password**.
 These credentials are shared with the client, who can then **log in** to the system and access their personalized dashboard.

-If the client ever forgets their credentials, the mentor has full authority to check the client credetials and provide to them
+If the client ever forgets their credentials, the mentor has full authority to verify and provide the login details again

 This setup ensures:
 - A controlled onboarding process (mentor-approved accounts only)